 "The race and the result comment themselves.
 However, the Williams were uncatchable".

-the incredible finale of the Canadian Grand Prix, with Nigel Mansell graciously handing victory to the astonished Nelson Piquet (who in the press conference managed to restrain himself from performing one of his jokes: 'The moment when, on the last lap, they told me over the radio that the Englishman had stopped, I had an orgasm in the car') must not make us forget that motor racing Italy has reached an almost historic milestone.
-Three of the Italian drivers in the top four, five in the top ten: Modena second, Patrese third, De Cesaris fourth, Martini seventh, Pirro ninth.
+The incredible finale of the Canadian Grand Prix, with Nigel Mansell graciously handing victory to the astonished Nelson Piquet (who in the press conference managed to restrain himself from performing one of his jokes: 'The moment when, on the last lap, they told me over the radio that the Englishman had stopped, I had an orgasm in the car') is a reminder that motor racing in Italy has reached an almost historic milestone.
+Three of the Italian drivers were in the top four, five in the top ten: Modena second, Patrese third, De Cesaris fourth, Martini seventh, Pirro ninth.
 Riccardo Patrese, who despite everything finished the race in third place, says:

 "Nigel was strong at the start, I was in pain and couldn't push.
 Then at the end I also had problems with the gearbox and I couldn't resist coming back to Modena".

 While Stefano Modena celebrates an unhoped-for second place: